Coronavirus/COVID-19 Information - Financial Regulation

 AAMR has the complete message regarding COVID-19 posted on its website.

-The Office of the Commissioner of Financial Regulation (“Office”) is Maryland's banking and financial services regulatory agency.
+The Office of the Commissioner of Financial Regulation (“Office”) is Maryland's consumer financial protection agency and financial services regulator.
+The Office is responsible for regulating the financial services industry in Maryland.
 The financial institutions and businesses supervised by the Office include, but are not limited to:

 - state-chartered banks and credit unions;